MattTheRealYoung/DATA417_Group_Project/NLP README.md

 # Natural Language Processing Explaination
 This code takes in a pdf resume and a job description text file and finds the cosine similarity between the unique words in the job description and resume.

+### Input
+The input is a pdf resume ("Resume.pdf or Resume_bad.pdf") and a text document called "jobtype"

 ### Preprocessing
 First the files are pre processed to remove puncuation, isolate words, and remove common words (and duplicate words).
 These words are put into a list